sokil/php-isocodes/README.md

 Translation driver must implement `Sokil\IsoCodes\TranslationDriver\TranslationDriverInterface`.

 Instance of driver may be passed to `IsoCodesFactory`.
-If it not passed, default `GettextExtensionDriver` will be used.
+If it is not passed, default `GettextExtensionDriver` will be used.

 ```php
 <?php